crownedgrouse/debut/README.md

 # debut
 DEBian Utility Tool

-`debut` is an Erlang/OTP commandline escript for Debian (.deb) packages.
+`debut` is an Erlang/OTP commandline escript for Debian (.deb) packages handling.

 It allow :
 * Package creation